dbonillaf/amplitude-instrumentation-mvp/README.md

 # Amplitude Instrumentation MVP

-[Amplitude](https://amplitude.com/ Amplitude) is a product analytics that enable everyone to understand your users behavior.
+[Amplitude](https://amplitude.com/ Amplitude) is a product analytics tool that enable everyone to understand your users behavior.

 You can track all the relevant events in your web/mobile app and then make better product decisions based on user insights.